DrDonut25/startup/notes.md

 ## AWS

-My IP address is:
+My IP address is: 44.205.58.248

+I had no issues assigning this IP address a domain name, nor was it too difficult to assign it an elastic IP address.

 ## Caddy

 No problems worked just like it said in the [instruction](https://github.com/webprogramming260/.github/blob/main/profile/webServers/https/https.md).
+I just had to figure out how to edit documents with the "vi" command, which was tricky at first.

 ## HTML